-Although air lubrication has been increasing operational flexibility and reducing fuel consumption and emissions for major players in the maritime industry for over a decade, there are still some misconceptions surrounding this innovative energy-saving technology.
-Here we consider the most common myths surrounding air lubrication, and how the market-leading Silverstream® System is helping to decarbonise the industry.
+Although air lubrication solutions have been in use in the maritime industry for over a decade, there are still some misconceptions surrounding this energy-saving technology.
+There are five common myths surrounding air lubrication, and this article explains why they are wrong.

-So, what do people get wrong about this technology?
-Let’s quash a few of the myths that we’ve heard.
+But what do people get wrong about this technology?
+Let’s quash the five most common myths about air lubrication.

-As air lubrication does not cause cavitation, it also avoids the associated sonic boom.
-In fact, the Silverstream® System has a dampening effect on URN, a benefit that is currently being researched by Wärtsilä and Silverstream.
 It is already known that a small amount of underwater air has the potential to significantly dampen the transmission of URN – for example, bubble screens have been used to mask noise from offshore drilling operations for several years.
 Structure-borne noise from a two-stroke engine will be dampened by the air layer, as part of the transfer path from the hull plating to the sea water.
-And, as mentioned above, the noise from cavitation phenomena will be dampened as well.
+The noise from cavitation phenomena will be dampened as well.

-Dry dock vessel inspections after multiple years of operation with the Silverstream® System have shown little to no biofouling of system components.
+Dry dock vessel inspections after multiple years of operation with air lubrication have shown little to no biofouling of system components.
 Leading coatings manufacturers have also confirmed that they do not expect air lubrication to cause any detrimental impact to hull coatings.
-In fact, there is growing evidence that the microbubbles discourage hull fouling.
-Experimental work with Akzo Nobel has quantified this as a 50% reduction in biofouling, which is backed up by underwater surveys and customer business cases.
-Reducing hull fouling can easily bring a 10% reduction in resistance, reducing fuel consumption and maintenance costs.